MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 9. When the elves aren't looking, add a couple of presents for yourself to the gift table.
 Don't steal somebody else's!

+10. Show what you will be getting from Santa.

-10. The elves want a delivery list for Santa.
+11. The elves want a delivery list for Santa.
 It is to be sorted alphabetically by surname and then forename.
 The elves are insistent that ___only___ nice children are to appear on this list.
 An example of the output is shown below:

 | Forename | Surname    | Item |
 | -------- | -------    | ---- |